na-vural/patched-dwm/README.md

 The code included by `dwm-not-draw-vacant-tags-6.2.diff` taken from [LukeSmithxyz/dwm](https://github.com/LukeSmithxyz/dwm).

 ## Installation
-Just clone this repo and compile.
+Clone this repo and compile **OR** install `dwm-all-in-one-6.2.diff` and apply it to original/your dwm files.